Deposition of Christ by Girolamo Siciolante da Sermoneta in 1568-73. Founders Chapel.

-- Theology and Religious Studies at King's
+- Theology at King's

-- King's Fellow
+- King's Director of Studies

-- Applying to study TRS at King's
+- Applying to study Theology at King's

-- Introductory reading and resources
+- Introductory reading, resources and events

 - Further Information

-Theology and Religious Studies at King's
+Theology at King's

 Theology students come from many different backgrounds and go on to a wide variety of careers.
 Recent King’s graduates in the subject have gone on into business, law, journalism, the Civil Service, music, charity administration, publishing, and teaching in both schools and universities.

-Fellow in Theology and Religious Studies at King’s
+Director of Studies in Theology at King’s